 Once you complete the FL food stamp application, you will need to send it to your local customer service center for the Florida Department of Children and Families (DCF).

-How to Apply for SNAP In Person in Florida
+Applying for SNAP In Person in Florida

 You may also choose to apply for food stamps at a customer service location in person.
 To do so, you may want to consider completing the food stamps application form ahead of time and then visiting your local center.
 However, you may still retrieve and complete an application in the center if you so choose.

-How to Apply for SNAP By Fax in Florida
+Applying for SNAP By Fax in Florida

 Finally, you may complete your food stamps application by fax.
 You will simply need to complete the application form and fax it to the correct customer service center.
 The fax numbers for different service centers are available online.